 Emergency rental assistance (ERA) programs established in COVID-19 relief legislation have provided necessary support to keep low-income renters stably housed through a time of crisis.
-Many low-income renters, however, were experiencing housing instability prior to the pandemic, and will once again struggle to pay their rent once emergency resources are no longer available.
+As these emergency resources are depleted, housing instability is increasing and eviction rates are rising to their pre-pandemic levels in many communities.
 What is your plan to enact permanent solutions that would be used to prevent evictions and homelessness in the way that ERA has done during the pandemic?